publication date: Jun. 21, 2019

 What were the primary takeaways?

 Positive momentum in cost and quality performance.
 Practices made steady progress in closing the gap between CMS’s target price for chemo episodes and their actual expenditures.
-We saw an average … Continue reading Lessons from the front lines of value-based care: The OCM’s impact on community oncology
+We saw an average 46% improvement among our cohort between the first two performance periods.
+This resulted from successful efforts to reduce unnecessary ER visits and inpatient stays through interventions such as care navigation and extended office hours, along with positive adjustments for use of novel … Continue reading Lessons from the front lines of value-based care: The OCM’s impact on community oncology

 To access this members-only content, please log in.